Difegue/LANraragi/Readme.md

 *Comes in various flavors, from flat design apologist to sad panda.*

 ##Hotdog !
 How do I install this ?
-You can find the installation and update guide [here](https://github.com/Difegue/LANraragi/wiki/LANraragi-Installation-and-Update-Manual) for Linux/Windows/macOS machines.
+You can find the installation guide [here](https://github.com/Difegue/LANraragi/wiki) for Linux/Windows/macOS machines.

 ##I got me a setup, how do I use this ?
 First, login with the default admin password (kamimamita), and hit the configuration page.